denimwenda/alx-low_level_programming/0x0B-malloc_free/README.md

-function that returns a pointer to a 2 dimensional array of integers
+function that concatenates two strings